Contact + FAQs

 Please note: The above rates do not include:

 As a somatic and holistic practitioner, I do not accept insurance, or rather insurance does not accept this work.
 But that’s importantly because this is not symptom management, diagnostic and pathologizing, or medical treatment.
 I work with fellow humans who have a desire to grow and transform through their own innate capacity for change.
+I hope that somatics is similar to acupuncture in its eventual acceptance into health insurance models.

 All service-based offerings, digital products, sessions, and courses are considered final sale and refunds are not accepted.

 Appointments must be rescheduled more than 24 hours in advance of the appointment or booking will be forfeited.
-Within 24 hours of the session, you will need to re-purchase and order a new appointment to schedule.

-• Yes, sessions are available either in-person in New York City or online via live Zoom from anywhere in the world.
+Sessions are available either in-person in New York City or online via live Zoom from anywhere in the world.
 In-person sessions occur in Midtown Manhattan.

 This work is effective in either setting, but in-person sessions carry an additional fee to rent studio space in NYC.